General Overview of Retina Recognition

-Second, retinal recognition and liveness detection demand cooperation from a person.
+Second, retinal recognition and liveness detection demand cooperation from a person, making it an active liveness technique to an extent.
 Typically, a procedure includes three stages: eye positioning, gazing and focusing.
 Therefore, it becomes intrusive and requires more processing time unlike facial or voice recognition, which respond instantly.

 What are the main retina datasets?

 A select number of retinal datasets are proposed.